chrisagunderson/intro-statistics-psychology/README.md

 # Introduction to Statistics

-Course I taught as instructor of record in the Department of Psychology while a PhD candidate.
+Course I taught as adjunct faculty in the Department of Psychology while I was a PhD candidate.

 The course was created in RStudio, using `RMarkdown`, `xaringan`, and `xaringanthemer`.
 For mathematical formulas, LaTeX was used (e.g., see [Review Packets](https://github.com/chrisagunderson/intro-statistics-psychology/tree/master/review-packets)).